moolamarket/moola-governance/README.md

 # Verification

-An explanation of how voters can verify that this CGP does what it intends to do.
+An explanation of how voters can verify that this MGP does what it intends to do.
 Can be left as “TODO” until the proposal is made.

 # Risks